osixia/container-baseimage/README.md

 ##### default.yaml.startup
 default.yaml.startup define variables that are only available during the container **first start** in **startup files**.
-\*.yaml.startup are deleted right after startup files are processed for the first time, then all variables they contains will not be available in the container environment.
+*\*.yaml.startup* are deleted right after startup files are processed for the first time, then all variables they contains will not be available in the container environment.

 This helps to keep the container configuration secret.
 If you don't care all environment variables can be defined in **default.yaml** and everything will work fine.

 But for this tutorial we will add a variable to this file:

-    FIRST_START_SETUP_ONLY_SECRET: The bdd password is Baw0unga!
+    FIRST_START_SETUP_ONLY_SECRET: The bdd password is KawaaahBounga

 An try to get it's value in **startup.sh** script: